Onto-Med/top-deployment/README.md

 * **Backend:** [Spring Boot Resource Server](https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/index.html) ([top-backend](https://github.com/Onto-Med/top-backend))

 ## State of the Project

-The TOP Framework is currently under heavy development.
-Usage in a production environment is not yet recommended.
+The TOP Framework is currently under active development.
+However, it already has a lot of features.
+We try to provide a stable and backwards-compatible version of the framework with each release.

 A public demo instance is available at: <https://top.imise.uni-leipzig.de>

 ## Usage

 See <https://onto-med.github.io/top-deployment>.

 ## License

 The TOP Framework is licensed under the [MIT license](LICENSE).